OutSystems/docs-product/src/develop/ui/reuse/block-communicate.md

 # Pass Data Between Blocks

 In a screen or block with child blocks, it can happen that an event in a child block requires updating another block.
 For example, a block containing a date picker that, when changed, requires updating a chart plotted by another block.
+To learn more about creating reusable blocks, go to [Create and Reuse Screen Blocks](https://success.outsystems.com/documentation/11/developing_an_application/design_ui/reuse_ui/create_and_reuse_screen_blocks/) documentation.
+This article, explains how can you create a reusable block and is extremely useful before creating an use case that will use events to pass data or communicate between blocks.

 For example, suppose there is a screen that is the parent of two blocks: